Javigsv/LDA_AdML/README.md

 ## Results

-Here are a small sample of the results are presented.
+Here is a small sample of the results are presented.

 ### Topics over time